Primary HPV testing for cervical cancer screening

 Primary HPV

-Test Sensitivity: Primary HPV testing is highly sensitive, catching disease 98% of the time in the general population, rarely missing cases where HPV-related disease is present.5 In addition, a negative result means a very low risk of HPV-related precancer or cancer developing in the screening interval.
+Test Sensitivity: Primary HPV testing is highly sensitive, rarely missing cases where HPV-related disease is present.5 In addition, a negative result means a very low risk of HPV-related precancer or cancer developing in the screening interval.

 Screening Guidelines: The recommended screening test by the ACS and USPSTF.